• How Much Does a Debt Arrangement Scheme (DAS) Cost?

 Who Pays?

 The good news is that most DAS suppliers, both charities and private companies, take their fees from your payments, rather than expecting you to afford additional payment.
-This does mean that your creditors are in essence paying for your DAS and will then only receive 90% of what they are owed.
-So if you have debts of £10,000, your creditors get £9,000, and your adviser gets £1,000, rather than you having to pay an additional £1,000.
+This does mean that your creditors are in essence paying for your DAS by agreeing to deduct the fees from the total amount they are owed.

 While not having to pay any fees from your own pocket is an advantage of the DAS, it is important to note that your DPP must be approved by your creditors.
-Some creditors may not be happy to receive only 90% of their debts.
+Some creditors may not be happy to receive less than the total amount of their debts.
 This might not be a problem as creditors who object can be overruled by the DAS administrator, providing that they view the proposed DPP as ‘fair and reasonable’.
 Regardless, it is worth considering a very experienced DAS provider as they usually know which creditors are happy with a DAS, and which usually object to them.

 Some advisers, however, do charge you the fee, rather than your creditors, or may have other additional fees.
 It is important that you ask about fees before you enter into any agreement.
 Make sure you know how their services are being paid for and what effect this could have on your DAS.